intel-lab-lkp/linux/Documentation/networking/device_drivers/ethernet/meta/fbnic.rst

 The ``fw`` health reporter tracks FW crashes.
 Dumping the reporter will show the core dump of the most recent FW crash, and if no FW crash has happened since power cycle - a snapshot of the FW memory.
+Diagnose callback shows current FW uptime (the crashes are detected by checking if uptime goes down).

 Statistics
 ----------